NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/1. Dynamic Array/README.md

 The space complexity is defined:
 - Insertion:
     - O(n), in case shifting or resizing is required, which might be applicable to part of array:
-        - Start
+        - Front
         - Middle
-        - End
+        - Back
     - O(1), in case no shifting and resizing is required, which might be applicable to part of array:
-        - End
+        - Back
 - Deletion:
     - O(n), in case shifting or resizing is required, which might be applicable to part of array:
-        - Start
+        - Front
         - Middle
-        - End
+        - Back
     - O(1), in case no shifting or resizing is required, which might be applicable to part of array:
-        - End
+        - Back
 - Search:
     - O(1)